 Using Deep Learning in Spot Welding Applications

-Deep learning technology can help manufacturers detect defective spot welds that undermine the quality of electrical components.
+Deep learning can help manufacturers detect defective spot welds that undermine the quality of electrical components.

 Spot welds are pivotal to the performance of electrical devices because they hold parts together and keep current flowing.
 Faulty spot welds shorten the useful life of electrical components, leading to expensive returns or repairs, which damage manufacturers’ reputations.
 Detecting more flaws in the manufacturing stage reduces recall and rework costs.

 Humans have considerable ability to detect defective welds, but they have varying consistency and limited availability.
 They can’t look at every spot weld, all the time.
 By contrast, automating the inspection of spot welds can capture more flaws and reduce rework costs by revealing upstream problems in your production processes.
 This gives automation a substantial advantage over relying solely on human inspectors.

 Deep learning uses software algorithms and statistical modeling to mimic the workings of the human brain.
 The algorithms create neural networks optimized to identify anomalies and differentiate between good and bad outcomes.
 With enough time and data, these networks effectively teach themselves to perform better.

 But why should manufacturers deploy deep learning applications to inspect their spot welds?
 Why not use conventional machine vision systems for spot weld inspections?
 Mostly, it’s because welds are three-dimensional objects that are inherently ambiguous.
 No two welds have the same shape or dimensions.

 (Different types of spot welds, from left to right: pin to pin, wire to pin/pad, wire to wire)